-2018 has welcomed many different approaches to holiday advertising across retail categories.
+2018 welcomed many different approaches to holiday advertising across retail categories..

 JCPenney, Macy’s, Dick’s Sporting Goods and IKEA aimed for messaging over products, promotions, or benefits, while Kohl’s and Cost Plus World Market went all in on storytelling.
 Target has left storytelling behind in favor of a double-pronged approach with ads touting their various product lines as well as new benefits such as free 2-day shipping.
 Nordstrom attempted whimsical energy and Walmart went for joyous energy with music to match.
 Our analysis reveals the ads evoking the broadest array and strongest overall levels of emotion delivered the most positive response from viewers, as well as the greatest purchase intent.

 |3||Big Lots||Stock Up On JOY at Big Lots||30||644|

 Emotional profiling of the ads based on actual viewer comments reflects the varied approaches.
 JCPenney, Dick’s Sporting Goods and IKEA’s “togetherness” message-oriented ads saw very strong signal on the wholesome reaction, as well as nostalgic and heartfelt.
 Big Lots and Walmart conveyed both heartfelt and exciting elements from the holidays, meanwhile Kohl’s saw strong signal on emotions related to the visuals, such as curiosity, arresting and cool.
 The Macy’s, Target, and Cost Plus World Market holiday ads evoked lower levels of emotion overall, with Macy’s touching some hearts and Target seeing signal related to the colorful, energetic, and audio execution.
 While Nordstrom and Best Buy used contrasting approaches, viewers felt very similarly about both.
 Neither of the two signaled any positive emotions.